 All elements within the greater team are fundamental and must mutually support each other and work together to achieve the final goal.

-It’s up to leaders to remind and explain how the team how the fit in the greater strategical mission and what’s their part in it to achieve that mission.
+It’s up to leaders to remind and explain how the team fits in the greater strategical mission and what’s their part in it to achieve that mission.

 Chapter 6: Simple

 People will not understand complicated plans and orders and complexity compounds issue when things go wrong -and they will-.